HabanaAI/Setup_and_Install/README.md

 ## Bring up network interfaces
 If training using multiple Gaudi cards please ensure the network interfaces are brought up.
 These interfaces need to be brought up every time the kernel module is loaded or unloaded and reloaded.
-To do so, please use the following command:
+To do so, please use the following commands:
 ```
+# manage_network_ifs.sh requires ethtool
+sudo apt-get install ethtool
 /opt/habanalabs/scripts/habanalabs/manage_network_ifs.sh --up
 ```
-For more information please refer to [This](#manage_network_ifs.sh) section
+For more information please refer to [this](#manage_network_ifssh) section

 <center>